angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## Array Dimensions

-In Python, you can determine the dimensions of an array using different libraries and data structures.
+You can determine the dimensions of an array with different libraries and data structures.
 Here are a few approaches:

 1. NumPy: